 Food for Friendship House

-Food Collection Needs for Friday, September 25.
+Next Food Collection will be Friday, October 22.
 Collection is 9 a.m.-11 a.m. at Friendship House.

 (Please look below for ways to continue to help/serve Cornerstone Baptist Church.)

 Thank you church for your continued support and generosity during these times of need.

 Please check our Covid-19 page weekly for updates on Ministry Opportunities.

 Please be in prayer for Pastor Chris Simmons and Cornerstone Baptist Church, in South Dallas, near Fair Park.
 As I said in our Pastors Zoom meeting on Tuesday, the community around Cornerstone has been hit hard by COVID 19.
 For example, their transitional living house for men just out of prison has 32 residents and 16 came down with the virus.
 Chris is struggling with when to resume worship on campus because the disease is so widespread.
 He asked us to pray for the Lord’s wisdom on how to proceed.

 Mission project.
 Pastor Chris is asking all their partners to take on a mission project related to their ministry to the homeless.
 There are many homeless people in the Cornerstone area and the church has a wonderful feeding ministry to them.
 That ministry is now grab and go food as opposed to sitting down at a table and being served as it was prior to COVID 19.

 - He is requesting that individual zip locks be filled with plastic utensils (spoon, knife, fork),2-3 napkins and salt & pepper packets.
 These will be handed to the folks as they pick up their food.

 - He is requesting that individual sandwich size zip locks be filled with at least 3 feet of toilet paper.
 Many of the homeless people have lost access to toilets.
 Some bathrooms they use no longer have toilet paper because it gets stolen.
 So where ever they relieve themselves, this way they will have some toilet paper.